shazraz/PID-Controller/README.md

 <img src="./graphics/turns.png" width="750">

 As expected, the proportional term and differential terms are minimal during the straight sections of the roadway whereas the proportional term dominates in the curved sections.
+The integral term plays a minimal role in the steering angle confirming the absence of any significant bias in the vehicle steering.